reprise99/kql-for-dfir/Azure Active Directory/README.md

 ## Collecting Data

 Some of the data sources below are event driven data, and some export current configuration.
 It is important to note the difference.
 Log data such as activity logs or sign in logs will show particular events.
 For example, when a user signs in, or when a setting is changed.
 You may not retain enough data to see when particular events occured.
 So it is important to also include configuration data, such as a list of permissions a service principal has.
-That data will allow you to query on exactly what a tenant looks like at the point of export, even if you don't have the event data to show when the event happened.
+That data will allow you to query on exactly what a tenant looks like at the point of export, even if you don't have the event data to show when the changes happened.

 ### Azure AD Incident Response PowerShell